harisushehu/Hausa-deep-sentiment-analysis/README.md

 ## Description

-## Datasets
+## Datasets (SentiHausa)

-The datasets used in this research can be accessed in the following folders:
+The SentiHausa datasets used in this research can be accessed in the following folders:

 - Translated Words: 'sentence_polarity'
 - Stop Words: 'stopwords'